AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Memory optimized instance families/Memory optimized instance families.md

 -   Supports the virtual Trusted Platform Module \(vTPM\) feature and implements trusted boots based on Trusted Cryptography Module \(TCM\) or Trusted Platform Module \(TPM\) chips to provide ultra-high security capabilities.
 During a trusted boot, all modules in the boot chain from the underlying server to the ECS instance are measured and verified.
 -   Compute:
     -   Offers a CPU-to-memory ratio of 1:8.
-    -   Uses the third-generation Intel® Xeon® scalable processors \(Ice Lake\) that deliver a base frequency of 2.7 GHz and an all-core turbo frequency of 3.5 GHz for consistent computing performance.
+    -   Uses the third-generation Intel® Xeon® Scalable processors \(Ice Lake\) that deliver a base frequency of 2.7 GHz and an all-core turbo frequency of 3.5 GHz for consistent computing performance.
     -   Allows you to enable or disable Hyper-Threading.
 -   Storage:
     -   Is an instance family in which all instances are I/O optimized.
     -   Supports only ESSDs.
-    -   Provides burstable storage I/O performance for low-specification instances.
+    -   Provides burstable storage I/O capabilities for low-specification instances.
     -   Provides high storage I/O performance based on large computing capacity.
 -   Network:
     -   Supports IPv6.
     -   Provides ultra-high packet forwarding rates.
-    -   Provides burstable network performance for low-specification instances.
+    -   Provides burstable bandwidth capabilities for low-specification instances.
     -   Provides high network performance based on large computing capacity.
 -   Suits the following scenarios:
-    -   High-performance databases and in-memory databases
+    -   High-performance and in-memory databases
     -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding
     -   Data analysis, data mining, and distributed memory caching
     -   Hadoop clusters, Spark clusters, and other memory-intensive enterprise-level applications